 Talent Operations is the function, team members, and processes responsible for enabling the overall talent organization to work more effectively, to execute locally and at scale, and to create new value by incorporating more modern practices, deploying more innovative technologies and delivering more consistent outcomes.

-Improved candidates experiences are probably the biggest chunk of that “new value” that the talent operations function can bring to the table.
-By driving digital transformation and enabling organizations to leverage the billions of data points available to them from the talent market, talent operations specialists directly improve the company’s ability to get top candidates.
+Improved candidate experiences are probably the biggest chunk of that “new value” that the Talent Operations function can bring to the table.
+By driving digital transformation and enabling organizations to leverage the billions of data points available to them from the talent market, Talent Operations specialists directly improve the company’s ability to get top candidates.

-If we draw a parallel between the rise of marketing operations and the definition of the talent operations function, we can isolate a few driving forces in marketing that shaped this new function and will probably do the same for talent operations.
+If we look at the rise of Marketing Operations and the definition of the Talent Operations function, we can find a few driving forces in Marketing that shaped this new function... and will probably do the same for Talent.

 Building demand for employment

-Today, we have hundreds of touchpoints with every single customer where we can collect thousands of data points throughout their whole life.
-Companies can’t afford to wait around for people to come to them; they rely on predictive analytics, large data sets and inbound marketing techniques to hunt for the right prospects and build demand for their products and services.
+Today, we have hundreds of touchpoints with every single customer; we can collect thousands of data points throughout their whole life.
+Companies can’t afford to wait around for people to come to them; they rely on predictive analytics, large datasets, and demand-generating marketing techniques to hunt for the right prospects and build demand for their products and services.

-This to a more proactive, future facing and specialized talent function means that it’s Talent Operations job to run the alignment exercise.
-The talent ops function is where every other team can go to understand at what place in the candidate journey they intervene, what data they should look at to direct their decisions, and what processes or technologies they might need to perform better.
+This evolution to a more proactive, future-facing and specialized Talent function means that it is Talent Operations job to run the alignment exercise.
+The Talent Operations function is where every other team can go to understand at what place in the candidate journey they intervene, what data they should look at to direct their decisions, and what processes or technologies they might need to perform better.

-Incidentally, this means that the talent Operations specialist has to ensure that all technical systems in the toolstack, such as ATS, CRM, Recruitment Marketing Software, Career Site, or Emails for example, are working together effectively.
-Otherwise, sourcing and blending together all this information into a single source of truth becomes impossible.
+Incidentally, this means that the Talent Operations specialist has to ensure that all technical systems in the toolstack, such as ATS, CRM, Recruitment Marketing Software, Career Site, or Emails, for example, are working together effectively.
+Otherwise, finding and blending together all this information into a single source of truth becomes impossible.

 Measuring the Candidate Funnel

-Marketing operations uses all the data that marketing teams have access to, and provides the business with insight that helps the teams work more effectively, in large part around the Marketing funnel ’s performance.
+Marketing Operations uses all the data that Marketing teams have access to, and provides the business with insight that helps the teams work more effectively, in large part around the performance of the marketing funnel.

 This means measuring how many leads they generate, what happens with those leads once they enter the funnel, and how to market to leads at every stage of their journey with the business.

-This again another parallel that perfectly highlights where talent operations can provide particular value–by building funnel models that provide predictability into the hiring process, from the size of pipeline needed to hit hiring targets, to optimal target markets to find the best candidate fits, to granular understanding of each cost driver to understand where to cut expenses and where to invest for growth.
+This is another parallel with Talent, that perfectly highlights where Talent Operations can provide particular value: by building funnel models that provide predictability into the hiring process, from the size of pipeline needed to hit hiring targets, to optimal target markets to find the best-fit candidates, to a granular understanding of each cost driver to understand where to cut expenses and where to invest for growth.